 A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

-Large language models (LLMs) have transformed the way computer scientists approach natural language processing over the past five years.
+Large language models (LLMs) have transformed the way computer scientists approach natural language processing over the past decade.
 These models, trained to predict the next word in a sequence, make use of a massive quantity of text data from the Internet and digitized books.
 In this tutorial, I will hand-wave over exactly how LLMs perform this task, focusing instead on how to adapt such models for use in social science applications.
 If you are interested in what’s going on under the hood, I highly recommend the following two blog posts for not-too-technical introductions:

 In a nutshell, LLMs represent words using embeddings, and are trained to predict the most likely next word in a sequence using a model architecture called the transformer (Vaswani et al. 2017).
 A powerful feature of this type of model is that the embeddings representing the input sequence are iteratively updated based on which words appear nearby (a process called self-attention).
 This allows an LLM to flexibly represent words based on their context, which is useful in cases where the same word can mean different things in different contexts.
 For example, an LLM will represent the word “bill” differently depending on whether it appears in the phrase “sign the bill”, “foot the bill”, or “Hillary and Bill”.